defog-ai/defog-python/README.md

 For a BigQuery installation, use
 `pip install --upgrade 'defog[bigquery]'`

+For a Databricks installation, use
+`pip install --upgrade 'defog[databricks]'`

 # Getting your API Key
 You can get your API key by going to [https://defog.ai/signup](https://defog.ai/signup) and creating an account.